 While a variety of standard alloys are available to meet a wide range of needs, specialized applications may require a custom alloy.
-A custom alloy can be engineered based on requirements for corrosion resistance, abrasion resistance, strength, weight, ductility and hardness.
+A custom alloy can be engineered based on requirements for corrosion resistance, abrasion resistance, strength, weight, ductility, and hardness.
 In some cases, a custom alloy may be only a slight variation on a standard alloy.

-Regardless of what method is used to combine the custom alloy, there are two different mechanisms that actually form them; atom exchange and interstitial mechanism.
-Atom exchange occurs when the atoms of each metal are approximately the same size and simply switch out with each other as they are melting together.
+Regardless of what method is used to combine the custom alloy, there are two different mechanisms that actually form them: atom exchange and interstitial mechanism.
+Atom exchange occurs when the atoms of each metal are approximately the same size and switch out with each other as they are melting together.
 Interstitial mechanism involves metal atoms of vastly different sizes that are too different to switch out with each other so instead the small atoms become trapped between the larger ones while melting occurs.
 Depending on their composition, custom alloys can vary significantly in cost.

 Because custom alloys can be produced through the slight adjustment of any alloy base mixture, they can basically be applied to any application and industry that all the other alloys are for.
-Within the industrial manufacturing context, custom alloys can be used for heat treating equipment and components such as furnace baffles, flame holders and more.
-The electronics industry may utilize custom alloys in components such as printed wiring board plating systems, and the aerospace industry may use them for fuel nozzles, thrust reverse assemblies, rocket motors and jet engines.
+Within the industrial manufacturing context, custom alloys can be used for heat treating equipment and components such as furnace baffles and flame holders.
+The electronics industry may utilize custom alloys in components such as printed wiring board plating systems, and the aerospace industry may use them for fuel nozzles, thrust reverse assemblies, rocket motors, and jet engines.